jiyoungsin/OSD_A1_Tool/README.md

 # Scope

-create a command-line tool in your chosen language.
+Create a command-line tool in your chosen language.

 # How It Works